Top 10 Suspend Cards in Magic: The Gathering

 With the islands of blue, you could cast il-Kor for a base five mana, not as hefty as most suspensions.
 However, you're better off procrastinating it since exile only needs two mana, especially since il-Kor only stays suspended for two turns.

 3/1 stats (three power and one toughness) may seem mediocre, but this card really only needs power, as its shadow ability lets it block and be blocked only by other shadow creatures.
-These are very few and far between, so you've usually got an unblockable warrior can repeatedly swing for three.
-Since he lands damage easily, this rogue's a solid choice for "deals combat damage to a player" effects like that of "Sword of Fire and Ice", denying your opponent any opportunity to block.
+These are very few and far between, so you've usually got an unblockable warrior who can repeatedly swing for three.
+Since the lands damage easily, this rogue's a solid choice for "deals combat damage to a player" effects like that of "Sword of Fire and Ice", denying your opponent any opportunity to block.

 8. Search for Tomorrow

 This green sorcery is surprisingly affordable even without suspend, needing just three mana.
 However, suspension costs a single mana and delays just two turns, so you won't be spending much or suffering a hefty wait by prolonging your ability.